-- From the course page, click on the Turn editing on button (top right).
+- From the course page, Enable Edit mode (top right).

-Locate the topic block where you will add the questionnaire activity.
-At the bottom-right of the Section, click, Add an activity or resource.
-The Add an activity or resource window will open.
+Locate the topic where you will add the questionnaire activity.
+At the bottom-right of the Section, click, +Add an activity or resource.
+The Add an activity or resource chooser will open.

 - In the Name field, enter a name for the questionnaire (Required).